alex-mon/test-vagrants/README.md

 # Deploying a cluster using Blueprints
 With ambari, there are two ways to deploy a cluster.
 - The first and simplest way to do it is using the assisted wizards of the ambari web.
-- The second way to deploy is throug [Ambari Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints "Ambari Blueprints").
+- The second way to deploy is through [Ambari Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints "Ambari Blueprints").
 There is a simple example in the `ambari_blueprint_provision` folder.